aleumyu/my-fridge/README.md

 ## STACK
-MyFridge is using HTML, CSS, React for frontend and Express and MySQL for backend
+MyFridge is built using React, Express, Node.js, MySQL and Bootstrap.

 ## API